kubestellar/kubestellar/environments/dev-env/docs/example_stages.md

 kube-root-ca.crt   1      5m42s
 ```

 An `EdgePlacement` object is created for the workload common.
-Its “where predicate” (the locationSelectors array) has one label selector that matches the Location objects (`location-g` and `location-f` ) created earlier, thus directing the workload to both “florin” and “guilder” edge cluster.
+Its “where predicate” (the locationSelectors array) has one label selector that matches the Location objects (`location-g` and `location-f` ) created earlier, thus directing the workload to both “florin” and “guilder” edge clusters.

 ``` shell
 kubectl get edgeplacement